linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/An Introduction to Futures Trading and Hedging Using Futures.md

 ---
-aliases:
+aliases: []
-tags:
-key_concepts:
+tags: [futures_trading, hedging_strategies, derivatives, risk_management, commodity_futures]
+key_concepts: [futures_contracts, hedging, basis_risk, margin_requirements, performance_bonds]
-parent_directory:
+parent_directory: "VI.
+Derivatives"
 cssclasses: academia
-title: "8"
-linter-yaml-title-alias: "8"
+title: "Chapter 08 - An Introduction to Futures Trading and Hedging Using Futures"
 ---

-Chapter Title: An introduction to futures trading and hedging using futures
+# Chapter 08 - An Introduction to Futures Trading and Hedging Using Futures

-Book Title: Essentials of Financial Management
+**Book Title:** Essentials of Financial Management

-# 8

-# An introduction to futures trading and hedging using futures

-# 8.1 Introduction to futures
+## 8.1 Introduction to futures

 In section 7.2 we covered forward contracts that allowed a company to remove exchange-rate risk by agreeing a price now for delivery (or receipt) in the future.
 These contracts are traded over the counter and are a private transaction between the company and the bank.
 Now imagine if a company had agreed to buy a currency at a certain price and the exchange rate had moved in an advantageous direction.
 The forward contract could be considered to have value, but it is impossible to release this value.
 Futures contracts solve this problem.